 Reframing stress with Fika and NCFE

-Stress is a part of our lives.
-There is no getting away from it.
+Stress is a part of our lives – there's no getting away from it.
 But it doesn’t always have to be something we try to run from and avoid.
-For this year’s National Stress Awareness Day, Fika, the Mental Fitness platform – in partnership with educational charity and leader in vocational and technical learning, NCFE – is encouraging people to reframe how they perceive stress and retrain themselves on how to respond to it.
+That's why mental fitness platform Fika – in partnership with educational charity and leader in vocational and technical learning, NCFE – is encouraging people to reframe how they perceive stress and retrain themselves on how to respond to it.

 Fika demonstrates that by making stress something to work with, instead of against, it’s possible to get a better handle on it and use low level stress to help thrive in challenging situations.
 Some of the tips and advice for training to increase mental fitness include: